 Need-Based Financial Aid

 Graduate level students use a combination of student loans, work study and personal funds to help defray the cost of educational expenses.
 At Tulane University, all loans and merit-based aid is administered through a central financial aid office.
 U.S. citizens and permanent residents may apply for federal need-based financial aid in the form of student loans and work study to cover all educational expenses (tuition, fees, room, board, books, travel and miscellaneous expenses) up to the cost of attendance.
 In order to be considered for federal financial aid as a graduate student (no parental data required), students must complete the Free Application for Federal Student Aid (FAFSA) by visiting www.fafsa.ed.gov and request that their information be sent to Tulane University.
-In addition to the Stafford loan program, students are automatically considered for Perkins loan (when available), GradPlus loan, and federal work-study.
+In addition to the Federal Direct loan program, students are automatically considered for Federal Graduate PLUS loan and Federal Work-Study.
 Once a student has confirmed their acceptance to the MBA program, the status of a financial aid application can be tracked through the Gibson portal and selecting the Financial Aid tab.
 In addition to the FAFSA, students may have other requirements in order to process financial aid.

 Eligibility for federal assistance is determined by the Office of Financial Aid, based on federal need-based criteria.
-All questions and correspondence regarding need-based financial aid should be directed to:
+All questions and correspondence regarding need-based financial aid should be directed to the Office of Financial Aid.

 Office of Financial Aid